What does the Mariners’ step back look like? For the prized prospects in Arkansas, it’s all about camaraderie

 “If you ask me, I think of the 16 that are top 30, there’s going to be 16 that play in the big leagues,” he said.
 “Some might be role players, some might be everyday guys.
 I would be wildly disappointed if among the players who have touched this team this season … if we don’t come away with three or four everyday guys and couple of every-fifth-day starting pitchers, that will have been disappointing.”

-The success rate for minor league players to reach MLB is pretty low, but this group was set up to offset that percentage.
+The success rate for minor-league players to reach MLB is pretty low, but this group was set up to offset that percentage.

 “History tells you that it’s about 10% of the guys in your system will make it to the big leagues,” he said.
 “We went out and loaded the deck a little bit, we acquired players who weren’t at the onset of their career, we acquired players who were closer to the front gate, so to speak.
 They were intentionally mixed to try to create this group that could rush the gates.”